- The research proposal?

 institute or other based on the applicable laws and regulations.

 In your Internship Research Proposal, you address how ethical permission for the study will be (or has been) obtained.
-No approval letters need to be submitted to ERCPN.
-You can always contact ERCPN if you have questions or need advice.
+If there questions for your study, your IM-supervisor can contact the ERCPN.